InderbirSGill/egain-chatbot-assignment/README.md

 - Designed a conversation flowchart that would occur between the bot and user.
 - Incorporated input validation and error handling.
 - Utilizing mock input data to simulate package status (on time, delayed, lost)
-  note: each package tracking number will have 10 exactly digits, however if a package is either     delayed OR lost, they will have an additional index label as 'd' as delayed or 'l' as lost..
+  note: each package tracking number will have 10 exactly digits, however if a package is either     delayed OR lost, they will have an additional char labeled with 'D','d' as delayed or 'l','L' as   lost.
+This differentiation occurs at end of the package tracking number.
 - Prioritizing clean code and comments explaining the purpose of specific functions.

 # BRIEF EXAMPLE: